rowi1de/pull-request-stuck-notifier-action/README.md

 will catch unmerged PRs that may be stuck because of a failing GitHub status check.

+This action pairs very well with the [Auto Approve action by Harry Marr][auto-approve].

 ## Usage instructions

 ### 1. Create a label in your repo to assign to stuck pull requests